Rohanc28/Restro_frontend/README.md

 Images taken from [UNSPLASH](https://unsplash.com/)

 ## Features:
-List Navbar with hover transitions
+List Navbar with hover transitions.
-Parallax scrolling effect (may not work on mobiles) Fieldset +paragraph
+Parallax scrolling effect (may not work on mobiles).
+Fieldset +paragraph.

 ## Future:
 Looking forward to improve the menu, and add cards as customer reviews.